BestKora/CountryChatGPTBorders/README.md

 ## iOS Country apps powered by AI-generated code from ChatGPT 4.o3-mini and Grok 3 xAI

  Discover the nations of the world with the Countries iOS application.
-Built with cutting-edge AI from ChatGPT 4.o3-mini and Grok 3 xAI, this app presents countries organized by region, including Europe, Asia, and Latin America.
+Built with cutting-edge AI from ChatGPT 4.o3-mini and Grok 3 xAI, this app presents countries organized by region (Europe, Asia, Latin America, etc.).
 For each country, access key information: official name, flag, population figures, GDP data, and a detailed map view showcasing its location and borders.

  The iOS application leverages World Bank data, with the explicit challenge given to the AI: to autonomously discover the necessary websites and data structures for development.